Hughston Foundation Fifth Annual Art Gala

 Champ L. Baker, Jr., MD – Best Anatomical Award

-Dr. Champ Baker, is a copious supporter of the Hughston Foundation, serving on the board for several decades.
+The late, Dr. Champ Baker, was a copious supporter of the Hughston Foundation, serving on the board for several decades.
 Dr. Baker and his wife, Sue Anne, support the local arts community.
-The Champ Baker Best Anatomical Award, a $500 cash prize, is presented to the student(s) whose artwork is selected by Dr. Baker as the best representation of a medical-related subject matter.
+The Champ Baker Best Anatomical Award, a $500 cash prize, is presented to the student(s) whose artwork is selected by Dr. Baker’s family as the best representation of a medical-related subject matter.

 David C. Rehak, MD – Best Hand-Picked Award